Chapter 6 - The Graduate Program of Study

 6.3.1 Changes on the Program of Study

-Certain graduate-level courses listed in the ISU Catalog may be used in the program of study even though they were taken for graduate credit by the student as an undergraduate at ISU.
-The following conditions must be met:
+Courses at the 400 and 500 levels listed in the ISU Catalog may be used in the plan of study even though they were taken by the student as an undergraduate at ISU.

 6.3.3 Declared Minors